fwd/chatbot/readme.md

 ![Cover](https://raw.githubusercontent.com/formsend/chatbot/master/.github/hero.png)

-> JSON configurable Chatbot Framework for NodeJS
+> Open Source Chatbot Framework for NodeJS, configurable with JSON.

 #### This package is in active development by the team at [Formsend](https://formsend.org).
 It will form the backbone of an upcoming feature.
 API will probably change in the future.
 Pull Requests and Feature Requests are welcomed.